Data-Science-for-Linguists/Project_Corbett/README.md

 Finally, I compared the lists to see which tokens are in each list.

 Directory:
+Corbett_part_1_data_extraction.ipynb - used to extract posts from main data files Corbett_part_2_data_exploration.ipynb - used to extract 50,000 posts from each subreddit Analysis.ipynb - Main Analysis

+csv_files - csv files from Analysis

+images - images for markdown files

-Link to Visitors Log: Shared-Repo/todo10_visitors_log/visitors_log_rob.md Link to Reddit Data:  http://files.pushshift.io/reddit/comments/
+Link to Visitors Log: https://github.com/Data-Science-for-Linguists/Shared-Repo/blob/master/todo10_visitors_log/visitors_log_rob.md
+Link to Reddit Data:  http://files.pushshift.io/reddit/comments/